Andy Allo

-Andy Allo (born January 13, 1989) is an American singer-songwriter, guitarist and actress.
+Andy Allo (born January 13, 1989) is a Cameroonian-American singer-songwriter, guitarist and actress.
 She released her first of three albums in 2009, and joined Prince's band, The New Power Generation, in 2011.
 She had a recurring role in three episodes of the comedy-drama series The Game in 2011, followed by a number of other roles, including a supporting role in the 2017 film Pitch Perfect 3 and the lead role of Nora in Amazon Prime's series Upload (2020).
+In 2026, she competed as a contestant in season 5 of Next Level Chef as a Social Media Chef on Team Gordon Ramsay.

 Early life and education

 Born in Bamenda, Northwest Region, Cameroon, Allo developed an interest in music at an early age; her mother taught her to play the piano at age seven.
 She also went to PNEU school Bamenda, Cameroon.
 She is the youngest of five siblings.
 Allo holds dual citizenship in the United States and Cameroon and moved with her sister Suzanne to Sacramento in 2000 at the age of eleven, joining three other siblings.
 Her Californian-born mother, Sue, was forced to move back after suffering chronic fatigue syndrome.
-Her father Andrew Allo is an ecologist.
+Her father Andrew Allo (1943–2025) was an ecologist.

 Allo's US education began in seventh grade at Arden Middle School in Sacramento, and she graduated in 2006 from El Camino Fundamental High School in Sacramento.
 Following high school, Allo attended American River College in Sacramento.
 At that time, Allo formed her own band, Allo and the Traffic Jam, which occasionally performed for tips on the corner of 22nd and J streets in Sacramento.